Skip to main content

 Items and/or Gear Mentioned in the Video

-The Craighill x EXCESSORIZE ME.
-Rook Blackout Edition is the clear headline item here — check the Amazon link above for current pricing and availability.
+The Awesome utility knife with some rare features.
+(Nextool E20) is the clear headline item here — check the Amazon link above for current pricing and availability.
 Watch the full video for the hands-on breakdown.

 Editor’s Insight